simp/simp-packer/README.md

 Clean it up:

-- Move the Vagrant file into the Output directory.
 - Change the packer.yaml settings to match the names used in the simp.json file to make things more consistent and will allow code simplification.
 - Merge the `simp_config.rb` and `simp_packer_tests.sh` into one ruby script